The 2024 Program Announced

 Entries for the Beard & Mustache Contest and the Women’s Hat Competition pose for a commemorative photo.

-Don't forget Kid-Tauqua, a weekend of programming and activities for youngsters, fully sponsored by Samantha Funding The Arts.
-Music, presentations, tie-dye, bubbles, make-n-take, and more will keep children occupied and focused all day.
+Don't forget Kid-Tauqua, a weekend of programming and activities for youngsters, fully funded by Samantha Funding The Arts.
+Music, presentations, theater games, tie-dye, bubbles, make-n-take, sidewalk chalk art, and more will keep children occupied and focused all day.
 Allow time for the splash pad for a wet and wild time.
 Parents are encouraged to bring towels if their children plan to get wet.

 Two workshops give children an opportunity to experience the arts.
 Classical Guitarist Mark Edwards will introduce children to the guitar.
 With a set of practice instruments, children can learn the basics of string instruments under expert guidance.
 Jo Ann Dadisman will teach the art of puppetmaking.
 Children will learn to bring characters to life using their imaginations and creativity.